 Each critter in residence at the Shelter is treated as a personal pet.
-Now, with 40 critters in residence at any given time the Shelter home functions more as a group home than a truly private home situation, but each critter is given the same quality care.
-The Shelter Directors endeavor, through a careful screening and adoption process, to find loving, permanent homes for all of the ferrets - even those who are older, not social with other ferrets or have health or emotional issues.
+But the shelter isn't the best place for any ferret; we try to offer a home like setting, but truly the best we can offer is a group home setting.
+Nanci and Alex endeavor, through a careful screening and adoption process, to find loving, permanent homes for all of the ferrets - even those who are older, not social with other ferrets or have health or emotional issues.

 Surrendering an animal to a shelter should always be a last resort.
 There will always be a need for shelters...after all, some owners will have life situations develop unexpectedly that prohibit pet ownership and can't be overcome, but the sad fact is that far too many animals wind up in shelters as an "easy solution."
 Although Motor City Ferrets is a no-kill Shelter, please click here for important information to consider if you're thinking of surrendering any animal to a shelter.

 Motor City Ferrets offers shelter to any ferret in need, regardless of background, age or health.
 If you need to surrender a ferret, contact the shelter to make arrangements.
 You'll be asked for as much information as you have about the ferret, with special attention to health issues.
-You'll also be asked to bring a supply of the ferret's current food, any paperwork you have: pet shop certificate, and proof of vaccinations.
-You may also bring any good condition ferret supply you are using to tend to your critter.
-Supplies such as cages, cage accoutrements, grooming products, leashes, carriers, etc. are always welcome.
+You'll also be asked to bring a supply of the ferret's current food, any paperwork you have (pet shop certificate, vet records, proof of vaccination), and anything the ferret is attached to.
+We also welcome donations of any ferret supplies, including the ferret's cage, cage accoutrements, grooming products, leashes, carriers, etc.

 The primary goal of Motor City Ferrets is to offer shelter to any ferret in need, and to find a loving, permanent home for all - thus the Shelter always has ferrets available for adoption.
 The adoption process is designed to be thorough yet uncomplicated, to help find the best homes for all the shelter ferrets.

 If you’re interested in adopting, head over to the Adoptables page for more information and to "meet" the critters currently available.
-Adoption Appointments are typically scheduled on Saturdays; check out the Events Calendar for more information.
-The adoption process doesn't necessarily take a long time, but due the incredibly hectic schedules of the Shelter Directors, often from the time you send your Adoption Application to the time you visit to adopt will take up to two weeks.
+The adoption process doesn't necessarily take a long time, but due our incredibly hectic day to day schedule, often from the time you send your Adoption Application to the time you visit to adopt will be a couple of weeks.
 Holiday vacation time is a great time to Adopt, but the Shelter is often quite busy with other business, so check the Calendar for current goings-on.

 Shelters are great places to find the ferret supplies you need at reduced cost, plus you’ll be helping some homeless ferrets at the same time!
-Motor City Ferrets always has a variety of supplies available, from cages and cage necessities to treats & toys, supplements, bedding, books, and special items you can't find anywhere else!
+We always have a variety of supplies available, from cages and cage necessities to treats & toys, supplements, bedding, books, and special items you can't find anywhere else.
 Visit Miss Sophie's Weezily Wares!

 Ink Cartridges: our

 Motor City Ferrets operates in a small home in Hazel Park.
-Volunteer help is appreciated, but help with the regular daily routine is sometimes difficult to arrange due to the busy schedules of the Shelter Directors.
-The Shelter does welcome folks to come by and simply play with the crew; after all, with the humans so busy the critters always need more attention.
+Volunteer help is appreciated, but help with the regular daily routine is sometimes difficult to arrange due to our busy schedule.
+The Shelter does welcome folks to come by and simply play with the crew.
+After all, with the humans so busy the critters always need more attention.
 If you're interested in volunteering contact the Shelter and come for a visit!